 Companion planting is defined as the close planting of different species based on their ability to enhance each plant's growth, offer some form of pest protection, or provide other advantages.

-Companion planting can be defined as the close planting of different species based on their ability to enhance one another's growth or offer some form of pest protection or other advantages.
-Sometimes this is a matter of choosing plants with different growth habits that don't compete with one another or those that have different nutrient needs that make efficient use of soil.
-Strategic companion planting is especially important in small gardens or wherever careful space planning is needed.
+Sometimes, this is a matter of choosing plants with different growth habits that do not compete with one another or those that have different nutrient needs that make efficient use of soil.

-In general, it's best to interplant broccoli with plants that don't need a lot of room and which enjoy some shade in the late spring and early summer when broccoli growth is most robust.
+In general, it is best to interplant broccoli with plants that do not need a lot of room and those that enjoy some shade in the late spring and early summer when broccoli growth is most robust.
 Plants that fit this category include:

 Opinions are mixed on whether other members in the cabbage family are good companions for broccoli.
 On the one hand, all these plants have similar needs for nutrients and watering, which means that planting them close to one another should be an effective strategy.

 Other experts suggest that because many of the same pests feed on these plants, it's best to keep them apart in the garden in order to discourage mass insect attacks.

 The rather short list of plants to avoid near broccoli includes:

 Some heavy-feeding plants are also not well suited for planting near broccoli, which is also a heavy feeder.
 For this reason, avoid these plants that will compete for nutrients in the soil: